 A detailed SLA creates a mutual understanding of responsibilities.
 When businesses consistently meet their customer service SLA commitments, it builds trust.
 If they fall short, the agreement provides a framework for accountability and corrective action.

-Beyond operational clarity, an SLA serves as a tangible expression of a company’s commitment to its clients—especially important in today’s market, where 46% of consumers say trust is a key factor in choosing which businesses to support.
+Beyond operational clarity, an SLA is a tangible expression of a company’s commitment to its clients.
+This is especially important in today’s market, where 46% of consumers say trust is a key factor in choosing which businesses to support (Statista).

 Example